MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-how-to-specify-when-and-how-to-receive-notifications.md

 ms.date: 07/01/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: db0e3f159a0d6a793ed5881118ecff6d0bf6a529
+ms.openlocfilehash: 1c514178ef65b78ad74256834b962e7018ac3864
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-specify-when-and-how-to-receive-notifications"></a>How to: Specify When and How to Receive Notifications
+# <a name="specify-when-and-how-to-receive-notifications"></a>Specify When and How to Receive Notifications
 When you set up users in approval workflows, you must specify in the **Notification Setup** and **Notification Schedule** windows how and when each user receives notifications about approval workflow steps.
 Individual users can also change their notification setup by choosing the **Change Notification Settings** button on any notification.

  Before you can set up an approval user’s notification preferences, you must set the user up as an approval user.
-For more information, [How to: Set Up Approval Users](across-how-to-set-up-approval-users.md).
+For more information, [Set Up Approval Users](across-how-to-set-up-approval-users.md).

  You define the layout and content of notifications by setting up notification templates.
-For more information, see [How to: Manage Notification Templates](across-how-to-manage-notification-templates.md).
+For more information, see [Manage Notification Templates](across-how-to-manage-notification-templates.md).

  Many approval workflow steps are about notifying users that an event has occurred that they must act on.
 For example, on one workflow step, the event can be that User 1 requests approval of a new record.
 The related response is that a notification is sent to User 2, the approver.
 On the next workflow step, the event can be that User 2 approves the record.
 The related response is that a notification is sent to User 3 to start a process with the approved record.
 For workflow steps that are about approval, each notification is tied to an approval entry.
 For more information, see [Workflow](across-workflow.md).